Our Impressionist artist for this month is

 Here’s your 3 free outlines and small prints of the Vuillard paintings in our appreciation lessons:

 I have often made outline drawings of our art work for art appreciation lessons.
-(The Van Gogh picture “Starry Night” is one of the most popular downloads!)
+(The Van Gogh picture “Starry Night” is one of my most popular downloads!)

 Creating an outline is a simple, really easy and frugal method to create an outlined picture which is instantly ready for your child to colour, apply art techniques, experiment with different art mediums, or to make your own version of the art masterpiece.